yomorun/yomo/cli/README.md

 #### Build

-Build the app.go to a WebAssembly file.
+Build the app.go, defaults to sfn.yomo binary file, with `-w` flag to generate a WebAssembly file.

 ```sh
 cd ../example/9-cli/sfn